JanoschKorell/janoschkorell.github.io/index.md

 ---

-### Deep Learning - Anomaly Detection with Autoencoder
+### Deep Learning - Anomaly Detection using Autoencoder

 - Autoencoders are fascinating because they can be used to create a "numerical mapping" of an entity.